The Bankrate promise

 However, other factors can contribute to drowsy driving, such as a medication you are taking or an untreated sleep disorder that leaves you depleted and unable to stay awake during the day.
 Late-night and third-shift workers are particularly affected by the natural release of melatonin associated with dark hours as they journey home after a long shift.

 The effects of drowsy driving are more severe than most people realize.
 When you are awake for more than 18 hours, the effect on your body is the same as if you had a BAC of 0.05 percent.
-According to the CDC after 24 hours awake, it’s like having a BAC of 0.10 percent, which far exceeds the legal limit in all states.
+According to the CDC, after being awake for 24 hours, it’s similar to having a BAC of 0.10 percent, which far exceeds the legal limit in all states.
 Considering the legal blood alcohol content (BAC) limit is 0.08 percent, drowsy driving is similar to drunk driving.

 |Factor||Number of Fatal Crashes||Percentage of Fatal Crashes|